 Increasing your sales with a better checkout flow

 What does that mean in practice?
-Well, teams of Stripe engineers and designers obsess over every aspect of the checkout page, from reducing load time to streamlining how customers fill in their address.
-We sweat the details to an extent that would be irrational for nearly any company building their own checkout.
+Well, teams of Stripe engineers and designers obsess over every aspect of the checkout page, from reducing load time to streamlining how customers fill in their addresses.
+We sweat the details to an extent that would be irrational for nearly any company building their own checkout flow.